POPE FRANCIS and former president Shimon Peres chat at the Vatican.

-My beloved friend Shimon Peres has died.
+My beloved friend, President Shimon Peres, has died.
 It was my great pleasure to have known this man.
 He suffered a major medical emergency on Tuesday, September 13, an event from which, sadly, he did not recover.

 President Peres was one of the founding fathers of the State of Israel, and one of the most beloved Israeli leaders worldwide.
 Born in Wiszniew, Poland (now Vishnyeva, Belarus) in 1923, his father moved to Palestine in 1932, settling in Tel Aviv.
 His family joined him in 1934.
 His achievements as an Israeli leader were historic, and his brilliance was matched only by his compassion.

 President Peres served as prime minister of Israel following the assassination of Yitzhak Rabin in 1995, and was elected president in 2007.
-Following his retirement in 2014, he graciously and selflessly agreed to serve as international chairman of the Friends of Zion Heritage Center and Museum in Jerusalem of which I am the founder.
+Following his retirement in 2014, he graciously and selflessly agreed to serve as International Chair of the Friends of Zion Heritage Center and Museum in Jerusalem of which I am the founder.

-It was a rare privilege for me to travel with him when he presented the Friends of Zion (FOZ) award to a president, a prince and a pope.
-It was a delight to accompany this amazing man as he presented the awards to Prince Albert II of Monaco, and to president George W. Bush and his wife, Laura, at the Bush Presidential Library, and at a special meeting with Pope Francis at the Vatican.
+It was a rare privilege for me to travel with him when he presented the Friends of Zion (FOZ) award to a president, a prince, and a pope.
+It was a delight to accompany this amazing man as he presented the awards to Prince Albert II of Monaco, and to President George W. Bush, and wife, Laura, at the Bush Presidential Library, and at a special meeting with Pope Francis at the Vatican.

-We had the same amazing experience with president Bush at his presidential library in Dallas, Texas.
-After the presentation of the FOZ award, Bush looked at Peres and said, “I’ll bet you are older than my father.”
+We had the same amazing experience with President George W. Bush at his presidential library in Dallas, Texas.
+After the presentation of the FOZ award, Mr. Bush looked at President Peres and said, “I’ll bet you are older than my father.”
 President Peres smiled and answered, “I am three years older.”
 The two men enjoyed a very jovial chat as they walked through the library.